AndriUs-Z/Soft-Const/README.md

-A Reposit of Software Construction for KU83 @KUKPS
+A Repository used to archive all code from Software Construction for CS major @KU KPS